FireHead90544/how-cli/README.md

 ## Providers
-`how` uses ChatModels as they support chat messages as opposed to TextModels and below model providers and their corresponding models are available to use.
+`how-cli` uses ChatModels as they support chat messages as opposed to TextModels and below model providers and their corresponding models are available to use.

 | Provider | Model | Package |
 |:--------:|:-----:|:-------:|